Beard Meats Food

 Adam Moran (born 8 July 1985), better known as BeardMeatsFood, is an English competitive eater and YouTuber from Leeds.
-According to Major League Eating, he is the top competitive eater from Europe, and he holds several food-related records.
+As of February 2024, Major League Eating ranks him the top competitive eater from Europe, and number 17 in the world.
+He holds several food-related records.
 He is also a musician and has released several food-related parody songs that appeared on the UK music charts.